containers/podman/docs/source/markdown/podman-build.1.md

 Note: You can also override the default format by setting the BUILDAH\_FORMAT environment variable.  `export BUILDAH_FORMAT=docker`

+#### **--from**

+Overrides the first `FROM` instruction within the Containerfile.
+If there are multiple FROM instructions in a Containerfile, only the first is changed.

 **-h**, **--help**

 Print usage statement